Hotmoka/hotmoka/README.md

             node.getManifest()))) // receiver of the method call .value;

-        GasHelper gasHelper = new GasHelper(node);
+        var gasHelper = GasHelpers.of(node);

-        // we install family-0.0.1.jar in the node: our account will pay TransactionReference family = node
+        // we install family-0.0.1-SNAPSHOT.jar in the node: our account will pay TransactionReference family = node
           .addJarStoreTransaction(new JarStoreTransactionRequest
             (signer, // an object that signs with the payer's private key